zhaohuabing/jekyll_blog_backup/_posts/2018-05-07-cryptocurrency_week1_cryptographic_hash_function.markdown

 Solution: concatenate input with a random r which is chosen from a highly spread out distribution.
 Hash(input|r).
 Now it's infeasible to figure out what input is by traversing all the values because there're too many possibilities.

- R is used to hide the input, by using r, the Hash function can hide the input while exposing the output.
+Ris used to hide the input, by using r, the Hash function can hide the input while exposing the output.